jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is Only Waiting for a New Rulebook

 The happier we are, the healthier our society.
 We're making progress at places like Wikipedia or YouTube.
-But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy and installing a modernized rulebook, what I call the Life Star.
+But, we'll be the happiest once we evolve to the Internet Age by clicking a modern philosophy and installing a modernized rulebook, what I call The Life Star.

 I'll show you an example of it.